Lyrhe/rice/README.md

 4. Put custom.css in the same folder.
 5. Put favicon-speeddials.jpg in the resources folder.

 It's incomplete and REALLY messy but it'll work.
-I put comments here and there, so you should be able to edit the colors and stuff.
+I've put comments here and there, so you should be able to edit the colors and stuff.

 Nocturnal VS : http://decagonal.deviantart.com/art/Nocturnal-W10-582106490